The heavy price of peace: What happened at the Treaty of Versailles?

 Bulgaria was also ordered to pay 90 million pounds in reparations, and its army was reduced.

-However, the Treaty of Sevres was never fully implemented.
-It was replaced by the Treaty of Lausanne in 1923, which established the boundaries of the modern Republic of Turkey.
+The Treaty of Sèvres was eventually replaced by the Treaty of Lausanne in 1923, which established the boundaries of the modern Republic of Turkey.